ul-mds/Liverseg/README.md

-# FedSeg: Federated Learning for Liver and Tumor Segmentation
+# Liverseg: Federated Learning for Liver and Tumor Segmentation

-FedSeg is a federated learning framework built on **Flower (FLWR)** for distributed medical image segmentation.\
+Liverseg is a federated learning framework built on **Flower (FLWR)** for distributed medical image segmentation.\
 The project aims to train a collaborative **liver and tumor segmentation model** across multiple institutions (clients) **without sharing raw patient data**, improving privacy and enabling multi-center learning.

-FedSeg uses:
+Liverseg uses:

 -   **Flower (FLWR)** for federated orchestration\
 -   **PyTorch / PyTorch Lightning** (optional) for training\